 Repotting can in principle be done all year round, only during flowering is it not advisable because of the fragility of the flowers.

 If the Medinilla becomes too large and you do not want to repot it, you can also choose to remove the last grown shoots.
 Then cut the stem at the bottom with a pair of secateurs or a sharp knife.

 You can try to multiply a Medinilla yourself.
 You can do this by cutting off a young stem at the base.
 Cut the leaves to about 5 cm from the stem.
 By placing this stem in cutting soil and then leaving it at a temperature of 20 to 25 ° for 6 to 8 weeks, the plant will be rooted and you can place it in a pot.

 The Medinilla is known for the beautiful and large flower clusters.
 Nowadays the Medinillas are available almost all year round.
-With proper care, these can bloom for 2 to 4 months.
+With proper care, these can flower for 2 to 4 months.

 Growth sugars are produced during the flowering period.
 This is expressed by a white rash on the leaf.
 These growing sugars are not harmful to the plant.

 Mealybug sometimes occurs and can be controlled by spraying off the mealybug with a fairly strong jet of water.
 Schildluis is best treated with a pesticide.
 This also applies to mealybug if the water jet has no effect.
 Multiple treatments are then required.